Connect with others who understand.

 3. Respiratory Diseases

 A chronic respiratory disease is any type of ongoing breathing or lung problem.
-Some studies report that people with MS have the greatest chance of dying from respiratory failure versus any other cause of death.
-Respiratory disease is also a common cause of death for people without MS, but it’s lower on the list in the general population.
+Some studies report that people with MS have a higher chance of dying from respiratory failure than from anything else.
+Respiratory disease is also a common cause of death for people without MS, but it’s lower on the list among the general population.
 According to some studies, chronic respiratory disease kills men with MS more often than it kills women with MS, but the evidence is mixed.
 Also, respiratory diseases seem to start at younger ages when someone has MS.

 People with MS are more likely to get certain types of chronic respiratory diseases than others.
 For example, chronic obstructive pulmonary disease (COPD) is more common in MS. But people with MS have the same risk for asthma as everyone else.